Lecher History, Family Crest & Coats of Arms

 The ancestors of the Lecher family first reached the shores of England in the wave of migration after the Norman Conquest of 1066.
 Their name is derived from the name of the famous St. Leger.

 Early Origins of the Lecher family

 Important Dates for the Lecher family

 This web page shows only a small excerpt of our Lecher research.
-Another 220 words (16 lines of text) covering the years 1767, 1540, 1631 and 1678 are included under the topic Early Lecher History in all our PDF Extended History products and printed products wherever possible.
+Another 220 words (16 lines of text) covering the years 1767, 1540, 1631, 1678, 1600, 1618, 1619, 1627, 1600, 1665, 1621, 1650 and 1665 are included under the topic Early Lecher History in all our PDF Extended History products and printed products wherever possible.

 Lecher Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled St.Leger, Leger, Legere, Sallinger, Sellinger, St. Ledger and many more.

 Early Notables of the Lecher family (pre 1700)

 More information is included under the topic Early Lecher Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lecher family to Ireland

 Some of the Lecher family moved to Ireland, but this topic is not covered in this excerpt.

 Another 249 words (18 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lecher family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Lecher or a variant listed above: John St. Ledger settled in Canada in 1841; William St. Leger settled in New Orleans in 1823.